Rosario Gangi

-Rosario "Ross" Gangi (born November 10, 1939) is a New York City mobster and former captain in the Genovese crime family who became involved in labor Racketeering and white collar crime.
+Rosario "Ross" Gangi (born November 10, 1939) is a New York City mobster and former captain in the Genovese crime family who became involved in labor racketeering and white collar crime.

 Biography

 His father, uncles and cousins were associated with the Bonanno and Genovese crime families.
 His uncle Angelo Prezzanzano was a capo in the Bonanno crime family and his cousin Frank Gangi Jr. and uncle Frank Gangi Sr. were both drug dealers.
 In August 1960, Rosario's paternal uncle Frank Sr. was murdered in a mob-related incident that involved Sicilian hit men being brought down from Montreal, Canada to kill Frank Tuminaro and Gangi Sr. It was suspected the murders were carried out by Genovese mobster Charles Gagliodotto, who in August 1969 was found strangled to death, supposedly by members of Tuminaro's family.

 Fish tycoon

 As a Genovese family associate, Gangi began working at the Fulton Fish Market in Lower Manhattan.
-Genovese mobster Carmine Romano controlled the $1 billion per year seafood industry at the market.
-On August 13, 1981, Gangi was indicted on federal racketeering charges involving the Fish Market and Local 359 of the United Seafood Workers Union, which represented the market's unionized fish handlers.
+Genovese mobster Carmine Romano controlled the $1billion per year seafood industry at the market.
+On August13, 1981, Gangi was indicted on federal racketeering charges involving the Fish Market and Local359 of the United Seafood Workers Union, which represented the market's unionized fish handlers.
 In the early 1990s, Gangi became a caporegime in the Genovese family and ran the fish rackets with Brooklyn captain Alphonse "Allie Shades" Malangone.
 During the mid-1990s, Gangi's son Thomas Gangi came under fire as an officer of Preferred Quality Seafood, a seafood wholesaler.
 The company was later evicted from the Fish Market due to its noncompliance with the probe on mob control of the market.

 During the mid-1990s, Gangi discovered a large-scale surveillance campaign by the Federal Bureau of Investigation and New York Police Department (NYPD) against the Genovese family.
 Since boss Vincent Gigante had gone to prison the last time, the family had assumed a lower-key public image and become more security-conscious to prevent its high-level members from serving long prison terms.